Dementia Praecox: Definition, Causes, Symptoms, And Treatment

 There is no cure for schizophrenia at this point.
 However, several treatments can be very effective in managing and diminishing the symptoms of the disorder.
 A psychiatrist is usually in charge of the treatment, but other professionals may be involved, too, including a psychologist, a psychiatric nurse, a social worker, and a case manager.

 The medications used most often for people with schizophrenia are antipsychotics.
-These medications influence the action of the neurotransmitter dopamine.
-This helps relieve the symptoms.
+These medications influence the action of the neurotransmitter dopamine and help relieve the symptoms.

 Along with antipsychotics for positive symptoms of schizophrenia, psychiatrists often prescribe other medications to help with other facets of the disorder.
 These include antidepressants and anti-anxiety medications.